Visa joins MasterCard, AmEx in ending use for Backpage sex ads

 Cook County Sheriff Thomas Dart said that "escort" ads on Backpage.com and similar classified advertising sites make up the foundation of a sex-trafficking industry that preys on the young and vulnerable.

-Earlier this week, he asked both Visa (V.N) and MasterCard (MA.N) to cut off any association with the Backpage.com "adult" section.
+Earlier this week, he asked both Visa and MasterCard to cut off any association with the Backpage.com "adult" section.

 "Visa's rules prohibit our network from being used for illegal activity," spokesman John Earnhardt said in a statement on Wednesday.
 "Visa has a long history of working with law enforcement to safeguard the integrity of the payment system and we will continue to do so."